-You probably never thought the day would come when Madeira Desouza would open things up and actually show you behind-the-scenes secrets of 3D digital art.
+You probably never thought the day would come when Madeira Desouza would show you behind-the-scenes secrets of 3D digital art.
 Well, here we go…

 Here I will explore photorealistic images created as 3D digital art (not flat 2 dimensional art) for depicting realistic human characters.The most common uses of digital art today are in video games and TV commercials and digital animation for full-length Hollywood motion pictures.